ajahne/blog/_posts/2018-10-14-CTO-meetup-options-for-scaling-team-beyond-nyc.md

 - Understand the local labor laws
 - Do your diligence and research, ensure the partner you are working with is ethical

-The great things is that these takeaways can be applied to all teams regardless of size, location, and staffing strategy.
+The great thing about these takeaways is that they can be applied to all teams regardless of size, location, and staffing strategy.